XInTheDark/raycast-g4f/README.md

 ### Smart Chat Naming
 Let GPT automatically come up with a name for the current chat session after you send the first message.
 For example, this is similar to what the ChatGPT web UI does.
 - **How to enable**: Go to the extension preferences and check the "Enable Smart Chat Naming" box.

+### Automatically Check for Updates (Beta)
+Let the extension automatically check for updates every day.
+If a new version is available, you will be notified, along with the option to update the extension with a single click.

 ---